Trauma Healing for Women in Recovery From Addiction

 Seeking Safety Method of Trauma Therapy

-Trauma therapy at The Willow Place for Women involves the approach of Seeking Safety.
-This method of trauma therapy instead of utilizing narrative therapy utilizes the approach to safety.
+Trauma healing at The Willow Place for Women involves the approach of Seeking Safety.
+This method of trauma–based therapy instead of utilizing narrative therapy utilizes the approach to safety.
 Understanding, picturing, and preparing for safety measures allows patients struggling with both trauma and addiction to feel safe during treatment.
 Also, it provides women with the skills to safely cope with their reactions to trauma.
 Trauma experiences can make individuals feel unsafe, and as a result of this unsafety, prolong the effects of trauma.
 The method of Seeking Safety includes 25 coping skills for increasing safety and ensuring ways to help cope with trauma and addiction concurrently.

 Trauma-Informed Approach to Trauma Therapy

 Trauma therapy at Willow Place for Women specializes in introducing the correlation of addiction and trauma to each client that opts into the program.
-Understanding the effects of trauma as they relate to addiction gives a recovering addict the motivation needed to tackle the symptoms and recovery from both afflictions.
+Understanding the effects of trauma as they relate to addiction gives a recovering addict the motivation needed to tackle the symptoms and recover from both afflictions.
 You don’t have to live with the debilitating effects of both your addiction and traumatic experience.
 You can overcome them and live a life full of well-being and happiness!